GQCG-edu/master-thesis-article/instructions.md

 - Click on the Overleaf link on the [home GitHub page](README.md).
-An Overleaf project will open with the article template as shown below.
+An Overleaf project will open with the article template, as shown below.
 Note that this is a read-only project and you cannot yet make changes.

 <p align="center">
 <img src="media/overleaf_project_RO.png" width="400">